-After that men get ready wearing special dress “Panjabi-Payjama” after having bath, and go to the Eid prayer.
-This prayer is prayed in a special fields called “Eidgah”.
-Every neighborhood usually have an Eidgah.
+After that men get ready wearing a special dress “Panjabi-Payjama” after having a bath and go to the Eid prayer.
+This prayer is prayed in a special field called “Eidgah”.
+Every neighborhood usually has an Eidgah.
 Where there is none, the prayer is prayed in the nearby mosques.
 Everyone wears their new dresses and use religious perfumes called “Atar”.

 Embracing each other

 After the prayer, everyone embrace each-other formally.
-This embracing continues whole day, even the whole period of Eid, when people meet friends or relatives.
+This embracing continues the whole day, even the whole period of Eid when people meet friends or relatives.

 Distributing ‘Eidi’ or ‘Salami’